JeongHyeok97/leanback/README.md

 # leanback
-dasdasd
-# this project is sample market application for Android TV
+this project is sample market application for Android TV